HallofFamer/Lox2/README.md

 ## FAQ

 #### What is the purpose of this project?
-CLox is an implementation of Lox language with bytecode VM instead of treewalk interpreter.
-It is the last experiment on feature implementations, before I will begin writing my own programming language `Mysidia` in C.
+Lox2 is an implementation of Lox language with bytecode VM instead of treewalk interpreter.
+It is the last experiment on feature implementations, before I will begin writing my own programming language `Mysidia` in C. It serves as an education and experimental language, yet it is meant to be production ready instead of being a toy language.

-#### What are the reasons behind the design of CLox?
+#### What are the reasons behind the design of Lox2?
-Please see DESIGN.md document for more information, it provides a detailed explanation on the choice of new features being implemented, as well as insights into the evolution of CLox as a general purpose programming language.
+Please see DESIGN.md document for more information, it provides a detailed explanation on the choice of new features being implemented, as well as insights into the evolution of Lox2 as a general purpose programming language.

-#### Can I use the code of CLox as base for my own project?
+#### Can I use the code of Lox2 as base for my own project?
 This project is open source and the codebase can be used as base for someone else's project.
 It has an MIT license, and attribution must be given except for code from the original Lox implementation or third party libraries.

 #### What will happen to KtLox?